 When you think about Hillsong Church, with locations in 28 countries, it’s easy to jump to the complexities that go along with that sort of scale.
-However, Global Senior Pastors Brian and Bobbie Houston have managed to keep things simple:
+However, Hillsong has managed to keep their global vision simple:

 “Our only and burning passion is to build the church and the kingdom of God on earth, and see the people of our day-to-day being freed to fulfill their purpose and calling.
 We believe in people – we believe in their potential and also in their incredible ability to influence the world with good.”

 This vision has been heard loud and clear by Brandon Sampayon, Creative Technologies Oversight at Hillsong Phoenix.
 As we spent time with him at their Mesa location, it became evident that Hillsong isn’t a place where stewardship of vision and resources is taken lightly.
 “If we are not 100% sure that we are utilizing what’s been placed into our hands 100%, we have no right asking for more.”, Brandon said, as he pointed out the ‘scrappy’ culture infused into the very fabric of Hillsong Phoenix and its 6 locations.

 Our behind-the-scenes tour only further cemented Brandon’s statement.

 Hillsong Phoenix services begin on a broad stage that has two small levels over one another.
 The lower level is referred to as the “thrust area,” where the majority of all “preaching and teaching” goes on.
 The audio system is run through a Midas Pro 2 console.
 Brandon explains that though they are currently channel-capped and capped on IO, “nothing sounds quite like a good old Midas.”